 A case could be made that Leguizamo would never have been born had the Conquistadors had not arrived to rescue Columbians from the bloodthirsty pagans.
 And get this, “Going further back in time, it was determined that Leguizamo’s maternal lineage includes the 16th-century Spanish conquistador Sebastián de Belalcázar….”

 One more thing.
 Columbus did not set out to prove the earth was round when most people believed it was flat.
-Almost everyone knew the earth was round.
-It was the size of the earth that was in question and the unknown landmass we know as the Americas as a geographical barrier.
+Almost everyone knew the world was round.
+The size of Earth was in question and the landmass we know as the Americas as a geographical barrier was unknown.
 Here’s one of many articles I’ve written about the flat earth myth.

 The Reformation of History